JamieCressey/pyredis/README.rst

 Author
 ^^^^^^

-redis-py is developed and maintained by Andy McCurdy (sedrik@gmail.com).
+redispy is developed and maintained by Jamie Cressey based on the original redis-py work by Andy McCurdy (sedrik@gmail.com).
-It can be found here: http://github.com/andymccurdy/redis-py
+It can be found here: http://github.com/jamiecressey/redispy

 Special thanks to: